Service Providers

 We work routinely with these and other service providers:

-Consumer Advocacy Model (CAM) program at the Boonshoft School of Medicine at Wright State University: This program assists people who are experiencing alcohol, drug or mental health problems, especially persons with disabilities.
+Consumer Advocacy Model (CAM) program at Samaritan Behavioral Health, Inc.: This program assists people who are experiencing alcohol, drug or mental health problems, especially persons with disabilities.
 The staff is committed to improving the lives of persons with substance abuse and mental health issues, with particular sensitivity to physical or cognitive limitations that may serve as barriers to recovery.
 This is accomplished by incorporating research into a treatment and rehabilitation philosophy that values consumer participation and choice.

 Daybreak: Daybreak was established in 1975 in Dayton as an emergency shelter for runaway and homeless youth.
 Today, Daybreak operates the Miami Valley's only 24-hour crisis hotline and emergency youth shelter and has grown to include outreach, prevention, transitional housing, life-skills education and other follow-up services for runaway, throwaway and homeless youth.
 Daybreak is a 501(c)(3) nonprofit organization.
 Daybreak's mission is to eliminate youth homelessness in the Miami Valley through comprehensive and results-oriented programs that provide safety and stability for runaway, troubled and homeless youth ages 10 to 21.